MURIVESTNairobi Private Office

 Environmental, social, and governance considerations are embedded directly into underwriting rather than treated as post-investment reporting.
 Each mandate is screened through a risk-adjusted lens consistent with institutional capital expectations, including PRI-aligned frameworks where applicable.

-PRI-informed underwriting lens
+BenchmarkPRI-informed underwriting lens

 Built Asset Sustainability Standards

-Asset selection prioritizes measurable efficiency in energy use, water consumption, and embodied carbon.
+Asset selection prioritises measurable efficiency in energy use, water consumption, and embodied carbon.
 Where applicable, developments are assessed against IFC EDGE and LEED frameworks, with emphasis on climate resilience and long-term operating cost stability.

-EDGE / LEED benchmarked assets
+BenchmarkEDGE / LEED benchmarked assets

 Institutional Governance & Reporting

-GRI-aligned reporting structure
+BenchmarkGRI-aligned reporting structure

 Long-duration capital requires long-duration stewardship.
+ESG is not an overlay — it is structure.

 View Full ESG Framework